uness7/minishell/README.md

 			 { Token : 'hello world', Type : argument}
 			}
 `
-- In this case, we used an array, but in our implementation, we used a data strucutre known by simply linked lists.
+- In this case, we used an array, but in our implementation, we used a data structure known by simply linked lists.

 ## Parsing Process :